AFraderaSola/Scerevisiae_RBPs_Interactome/01_IPscreen/All/LFQ/02_ProteinProtein_Interactions/README.md

 ## 03_InputFiles

-This **sub-folder** should contains the input files from the **03_InterPro_FunctionalAnalysis.R** script, but they are too heavy for github.
+This **sub-folder** should contain the input files from the **03_InterPro_FunctionalAnalysis.R** script, but they are too heavy for github.
 These are .fasta files containing the aminoacid sequences of all enriched and quantified yeast proteins.
 If you need them, contact me.

 ## 03_OutputFiles